-Emeco Holdings's net debt is considerable, at 149% of its market cap.
-If you want to compare its P/E ratio to other companies, you must keep in mind that these debt levels would usually warrant a relatively low P/E.
+Emeco Holdings has net debt worth 72% of its market capitalization.
+If you want to compare its P/E ratio to other companies, you should absolutely keep in mind it has significant borrowings.

-Emeco Holdings's P/E is 3.2 which is below average (12.6) in the AU market.
-The company has a meaningful amount of debt on the balance sheet, but that should not eclipse the solid earnings growth.
-If the company can continue to grow earnings, then the current P/E may be unjustifiably low.
-Given Emeco Holdings's P/E ratio has declined from 14.8 to 3.2 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
+Emeco Holdings's P/E is 7.4 which is below average (17.0) in the AU market.
+The company may have significant debt, but EPS growth was good last year.
+If it continues to grow, then the current low P/E may prove to be unjustified.
+Given Emeco Holdings's P/E ratio has declined from 12.8 to 7.4 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
 For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.